This rich creamy spaghetti carbonara will not win any health awards but jeapers it is tasty. 🙂

 - half a handful of fresh oregano leaves

-- a couple of generous slugs of olive oil
+- a generous slug of olive oil

-- table salt for the pasta water
+- table salt for the pasta water to taste

 - a long sharp knife